prep-gh/flowcrypt-docs/content/business/group-management.md

 ---
-Title: Prepaying for a year
-Template: article
-Description: FlowCrypt PGP Email Encryption Knowledge Base: Prepaying for a year
+title: Group Billing and Management
+summary: Group Billing and Management
 ---

+[...]

 # Prepaying for a year

 > Is it possible for me to pay for this for my team for a year?
 > Thanks.